-- 1.1 The Public Sector Internal Audit Standards (PSIAS) came into effect from 1 April 2013, these provide a consolidated approach across the public sector thus ensuring continuity, sound corporate governance and transparency. - 1.2 The Standards require all internal audit services to implement, monitor and review an internal audit charter; this formally defines the internal audit's purpose, authority and responsibility, and is a mandatory document.
-The charter also displays formal commitment to the definition of internal auditing, the code of ethics and the PSIAS. - 1.3 The charter also: - Establishes the position and reporting lines of internal audit; - Provides unrestricted access; - Sets the tone for internal audit activities: - Defines the nature and scope of internal audit services, in particular assurance and consultancy services; and - Sets out the nature and scope of assurance provided to other parties. - 1.4 The charter is to be periodically reviewed and presented to Senior Management and the Board (Financial Scrutiny and Audit Committee) for approval, for Eastern Internal Audit Services the charter will be reviewed annually by the Internal Audit Consortium Manager (Chief Audit Executive) to confirm its ongoing completeness and validity, and presented to Senior Management and the Board every 2 years for review. - 1.5 This Charter applies to all Authority's which are part of Eastern Internal Audit Services, currently; Breckland, Broadland, North Norfolk and South Norfolk District Councils, Gt Yarmouth Borough Council and the Broads Authority.
-From April 2016 this will also include South Holland District Council.
+- 1.1 The Public Sector Internal Audit Standards (PSIAS) came into effect from 1 April 2013, these provide a consolidated approach across the public sector thus ensuring continuity, sound corporate governance and transparency. - 1.2 The Standards require all internal audit services to implement, monitor and review an internal audit charter (the charter); this formally defines the internal audit's purpose, authority and responsibility, and is a mandatory document. - 1.3 The charter also displays formal commitment to and recognises the mandatory nature of the Core Principles for the Professional Practice of Internal Auditing, the Code of Ethics and the Standards, I.e. the International Professional Practices Framework (IPPF).

+- 1.4 The IPPF now also recognises the mission of internal audit which Eastern Internal Audit Services conforms to.
+The mission is; to enhance and protect organisational value by providing risk-based and objective assurance, advice and insight.
+Eastern Internal Audit Services will - 1.5 The charter also: - Establishes the position and reporting lines of internal audit; - · Provides unrestricted access; - · Sets the tone for internal audit activities;

+- Defines the nature and scope of internal audit services, in particular assurance and consultancy services; and - Sets out the nature and scope of assurance provided to other parties. - 1.6 The charter is to be periodically reviewed and presented to Senior Management and the Board for approval.
+Therefore the charter will be reviewed annually by the Chief Audit Executive to confirm its ongoing completeness and validity, and presented to Senior Management and the Board every 2 years for review. - 1.7 The Charter applies to all Authorities which are part of Eastern Internal Audit Services, currently; Breckland, Broadland, North Norfolk, South Holland and South Norfolk District Councils, Gt Yarmouth Borough Council and the Broads Authority.